Leeds Tramways Company

 Leeds Tramway Company Horse car No 58 and driver

-A blow-up of the above photo showing the driver, in a bowler hat and wearing a leather apron.
+An enlargement of the above photograph showing the driver, who is wearing a bowler hat and a leather apron.

 Leeds Tramway Company Horse car No 58 and conductor

-Another blow-up of the photo above, this time showing the conductor, who is holding the trace horse.
+Another blow-up of the photograph above, this time showing the conductor, who is holding the third horse, possibly a trace horse.
 He is wearing a company-issued kepi-style cap with its prominent metal cap badge.

 Leeds Tramways Company Steam Tram No 11